rancher/elemental-toolkit/docs/content/en/docs/Examples/cloud_config.md

 The examples are meant to be placed as yaml files under `/oem` ore either `/usr/local/cloud-config`.
 They can be also given as input cloud-config while calling `elemental install`.

-## Networking with wicked
+## Networking with NetworkManager

-By default all interfaces will get automatically an IP address, however, there are situations where a static IP is desired, or custom configuration to be specified, here you can find some network settings with wicked.
+By default all interfaces will get automatically an IP address, however, there are situations where a static IP is desired, or custom configuration to be specified, here you can find some network settings with NetworkManager.

 ### Additional NIC